 The interaction between organisational drivers of change and project delivery is critical to delivering meaningful and long-lasting cultural transformation.
 So how do we bring friends and frenemies to the table to achieve the right outcomes?

-The Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry has ignited widespread calls for corporate change flowing from the significant leadership breakdowns, governance and accountability failures, lack of risk management, and lacklustre culture and ethics identified by Commissioner Kenneth Hayne.
+The Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry ignited widespread calls for corporate change flowing from the significant leadership breakdowns, governance and accountability failures, lack of risk management, and lackluster culture and ethics identified by Commissioner Kenneth Hayne.

-While the regulatory impacts of the Royal Commission are yet to play out, it is clear from the adverse findings that banks and financial services providers will need to significantly invest in rebuilding trust with the public, customers, stakeholders and government.
+While the regulatory impacts of the Royal Commission are yet to play out, it is clear from the adverse findings that banks and financial services providers need to significantly invest in rebuilding trust with the public, customers, stakeholders, and government.

 In this context, the way organisations develop, manage, and deliver projects is likely to see significant shifts as companies seek to restore confidence both in-house and externally.
 This process, although necessary, can be difficult and daunting for firms given the sub-optimal environments and cultures many organisations in the sector have previously fostered.

 Against this backdrop of massive cultural change, where organisations must drive the scale and integrity of change to restore confidence, the interaction between project and change management is key to deliver meaningful and long-lasting cultural transformation.

 That’s because an effective interplay between project and change management is critical in achieving cultural change inside companies in an environment of greater governance and scrutiny on project delivery in the wake of the Royal Commission’s shocking findings.